 The sturdy cast metal outer housing feels good in the hand.
 The plastic standing pole and spike do not.
 The electronics subsystem has an ON switch on the back of the unit.
 A maze of wires towards the front does not inspire confidence in this aspect of the design from Asia.

 It also houses two Fullriver 900mAh 18500 LiFePO4 3.2V batteries, in parallel.
 Fullriver is a serious industrial battery brand from China.
 The LiFePO4 chemistry is known for fast charge and constant voltage, and used for rechargeable tools and even electric cars.
 Equivalents of these batteries could cost $5-10 each retail.
 Off brand lowball prices on Alibaba are around $1.

 As to the 10 hours at 54 Lumens claim?
 It would take some 3Wh to charge each battery, at 100% charger efficiency.
 After allowing for some inefficiency, we’d need some equivalent of 2W over 4 hours from the panel.
 Should be doable on a bright sunny day.
 Now, even imagining that we can get the full 900mAh out of each battery over 10 hours, it would give us some 0.6W to work with.
-So, could this setup, with these LEDs produce 90 Lumens per W?
+So, could this setup, with these commonplace LEDs produce 90 Lumens per W?
 This is known as Luminous efficacy, and state-of-the-art LEDs are pushing the 300 Lumens per Watt output performance (perfect conditions in the lab, of course).
 The ones inside Malibu are going to be significantly below 100.

 Oh, the first unit we bought at Home Depot went right back – DOA.
-But the second one’s been working for two months now, and is still impressively bright well after midnight.
-As to ten hours – never remembered to check, when partying all night.
+But the second one’s been working for a year now, and is still impressively bright well after midnight.
+As to ten hours – not really, more like 4-5.